-7. Myth: Never use your credit card online.
+7. Never use your credit card online.

 In fact, it’s better to use your credit card than your debit card for online shopping.
-If there are fraudulent purchases on your credit card, you can easily reverse them by contacting your card issuer.
+If there are fraudulent purchases on your credit card, easily reverse them by contacting your card issuer.
 It’s more difficult to do so with a debit card.

 - Here’s the truth: When used judiciously, a credit card can be an excellent way to make payments online.